aknot242/bigip-blue-green/README.md

     * /Common/VirtualServer
     * /DVWA/Application1/serviceMain (this format is common when using an [Application Services 3](https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest/) declaration)

 3. **distribution** - A decimal value between 0.0 and 1.0 representing the amount of clients to direct to the _Blue_ pool.
-Think of this value as a percentage, as is expressed this way in the BlueGreen UI.
+Think of this value as a percentage.
+In fact, it is expressed this way in the BlueGreen UI.
 The remainder of the distribution percentage is used to represent the percentage of traffic that will be directed to the _Green_ pool.
 Example: with a distribution value of 0.2, **20%** of clients will be directed to the pool identified as **bluePool**; the remaining **80%** of clients will be directed to the **greenPool**.

 4. **bluePool** - The full path to a pool that typically represents a collection of servers running an _older_ version of an application.
 The full path of a pool can consist of a partition followed by a pool name, or can contain partition name, application name and pool name.
   Examples: